OHDSI/WhiteRabbit/docs/riah_test_framework.md

 It is advised to use [R-Studio](https://www.rstudio.com/) for defining your unit tests.
 One reason is that RStudio will automatically prompt you with possible function and argument names after you've only typed the first few characters.

-# Creating the testing framework
+# Creating the Testing Framework

 In Rabbit in a Hat, have your ETL specifications open.
 The source data schema should be loaded from the White-Rabbit scan report, and the target data schema should be selected (usually the OMOP CDM v5).
 Go to _File → Generate ETL Test Framework_, and use a file name with the .R extension, for example `MyTestFrameWork.R`.

-# Defining unit tests using the framework
+# Using the Testing Framework

 Next, create an empty R script, and start by sourcing the R file that was just created: